tangerinedream/AWS_EC2_Scheduler/README.md

 <dd>:  The index within the overall sequence of actioning the WorkloadSpec, for this tier</dd>

 <dt>TierSynchronization</dt>
 <dd>:  Indicator specifying whether the Stop command on the instance is executed asynchronously (defalut), or synchronously.
-Valid values
+Valid values are "True" or "False"</dd>

-  1. "True", or
+<dt>InterTierOrchestrationDelay</dt>
-  1. *  "False"</dd>
+<dd>:  The number of seconds to delay before actioning on the next tier.
+Typically, you have a sense for how long to wait for the current tier to start or stop.  </dd>

 <dt>TierStop</dt>
 <dd>:  The dictionary containing a specification for the Stop Action of the tier</dd>